On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Introduction and main results

 \subsection{Acknowledgments}

-Part of this work was done while the second author visited Georgia Institute of Technology (USA).
-She deeply thanks to the professor Gong Chen for having proposed this interesting problem and for his hospitality during the research stay.
-The second author is indebted to prof. Claudio Muñoz for stimulating discussions and valuable suggestions, his constant support, kind comments, as well as his advice that have made it possible to obtain a quality version of this work.
+{Part of this work was carried out during a research visit to Georgia Tech (USA).
+I am deeply grateful to Professor Gong Chen for having proposed this interesting problem and for his hospitality throughout my stay.
+I am also indebted to Professor Claudio Muñoz for the stimulating discussions, valuable suggestions, constant support, kind comments, and advice that made it possible to obtain a high-quality version of this work.}